What we’ll cover:

 The remedy for this is to teach your baby to fall asleep independently at bedtime, so he will know how to resettle himself each time he stirs at night.

-“Falling asleep independently” means your baby goes into the crib at bedtime with his eyes open and falls asleep without you in the room.
-If you’re doing anything other than this, this waking will continue.
+“Falling asleep independently” means your baby goes into the crib at bedtime with his eyes wide open and falls asleep without you in the room.
+If you’re doing anything other than this, this waking pattern will continue.

 Reason #2: Your baby is overtired.